camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 ```

-#### 3. Query Zeebe gateway to monitor progress of scaling
+### 3. Query the Zeebe Gateway to monitor progress of scaling

-The scaling operation can take a while because data needs to be moved to the newly added brokers.
-Hence you have to monitor the status by querying zeebe by sending the following GET request to Zeebe gateway.
+The scaling operation can take a while because data needs to be moved to the newly-added brokers.
+Therefore, you have to monitor the status by querying Zeebe and sending the following GET request to the Zeebe Gateway:

 ```
 curl --request GET 'http://localhost:9600/actuator/cluster'
 ```

-When the scaling has completed, the `changeId` from the previous response will be marked as completed as shown below.
+When the scaling has completed, the `changeId` from the previous response will be marked as completed:

 ```
 {